folio-org/okapi/doc/guide.md

   `java` [*java-options*] `-jar path/okapi-core-fat.jar` *command* [*options*]

-This is a standard Java command-line.
+This is a standard Java command line.
 Of particular interest is java-option `-D` which may set properties for the program: see below for relevant properties.
 Okapi itself parses *command* and any *options* that follow.

 #### Java -D options
 The -D option can be used to specify various run-time parameters in Okapi.
-These must be at the beginning of the command-line, before the `-jar`.
+These must be at the beginning of the command line, before the `-jar`.

 * `port`: The port on which Okapi listens.
 Defaults to 9130